Time to take a step back? As part of our #MedSciLife campaign, our researchers share why holidays are so important to them

 1. Space to get inspired

-Professor Sir Robert Lechler PMedSci is the President of the Academy of Medical Sciences, and an original champion of our work-life balance campaign.
+Professor Sir Robert Lechler PMedSci is a former President of the Academy of Medical Sciences, and an original champion of our work-life balance campaign.

 “When my life risks becoming dominated by work I feel quite unhealthy.
 Stepping out of my scientific world becomes necessary, and for me travel can be a refuge.
 My wife is Italian and Umbria is a special place for us where we can unwind and take things at a different pace.
 When I’m in Italy I sketch.
 I find it relaxing because you just focus on one thing.
 Staying in one place for hours at a time while looking intently at something is a form of therapy and is often when I find the solutions to challenges in my work life.”